Sebas1245/Cookbook/README.md

     * User can view the ingredients and steps to follow to recreate the recipe.
     * User can view other user's comments.
     * User can add their own comments.
+* My Recipes screen (Nice to have)
+    * User can view a list of their own recipes.
+    * User can update the information on each of their recipes.